Islamic design

 And it’s not just the dunes where things can go wrong.
 Where the sand dunes meet the sea or where there’s the opportunity to drive in the sea it is not uncommon for Qataris to take their cars along the shore.
 The difficulty is that it’s slightly more difficult to judge the underlying conditions than it is on land so, from time to time, this kind of accident happens, and somebody loses their precious car.

-It seems that not a lot of people living in or visiting Qatar are aware of all the varieties of landscape there are.
-Even those who visit the coast tend to do so at locations where they can go swimming and have picnics.
+It may be that only some of people living in or visiting Qatar are aware of all the varieties of landscape there are.
+Even those who visit the coast tend to do so at locations where they can go swimming and have picnics at the weekend.
+Having said that, the mangrove regions are visited by a number of people, particularly those with an interest in environmental issues.
+And they have always been visited by Qatari fishermen who, with special nets, have been able to catch the fish that live around the mangrove roots.
 But, here on the coast near Wakra, are mangroves which, regrettably, are being cleared in order to permit development.
-Mongrove can also be found near Al Khor in the north-east of the country.
+Mangrove can also be found near Al Khor in the north-east of the country.
 They maintain their own small eco-systems and are an attractive feature of the geography of Qatar.
+They are an important feature of the peninsula and one that should be safeguarded.

 go to top of page